Whatever industry you’re in, it pays to build rotas that both work for your business and are fair to staff.

 In RotaCloud, managers can set a weekly estimated revenue, set labour costs as a percentage of that revenue, and see right there on the rota whether the shifts they’re creating would exceed that figure.

 Shift swaps should of course require approval from a manager, and you’ll have to make sure that there’s a process in place for making requests and updating the rota.
-But by empowering your staff in this way, you’ll not only be making life easier for them, you’ll also be taking much of the administrative burden off your own shoulders — the onus is now on the employee, not you, to find a replacement if they really can’t work the shift they’ve been given.
+But by empowering your staff in this way, you’re not only making life easier for them; you’re also taking much of the administrative burden off your own shoulders since the onus is now on the employee to find a replacement if they really can’t work a shift they’ve been given.

 Shift swapping is by far one of RotaCloud’s most popular features — and with good reason.
-Using the RotaCloud mobile app, staff can propose shift swaps with other eligible members of their team.
-If their teammate agrees, the request is then sent straight to their manager to either approve or deny with a click or tap of a button.
-The rota even updates itself based on the manager’s response, so there’s no additional admin to take care of.
+Using the RotaCloud mobile app, staff can arrange shift swaps with other eligible members of their team.
+If their teammate agrees, the request is then sent to their manager to either approve or deny with a tap of a button.

 Building fair rotas is about scheduling not only for your business but also for your staff.
 The good news is, this will also benefit your business in the long run, since employees tend to stick around for longer if they feel like they're being treated fairly.

 Usually, the "fairness" of a rota is determined by the steps that are taken long before you sit down to plan it.